Is it a swarm cell or a supersedure cell?

 Now, more confusion.
 The term “queen cup” is also used by beekeepers to describe a commercially manufactured product that is used to raise queens.
 Their purpose is the same—a place to lay an egg that will be raised as a queen—only the commercial ones are made of wood, plastic, or perhaps wax.
 The ones you are looking for are made by the bees and have been described by others as “teacup” shaped—although I think they look more like tiny bowls.
 After an egg is laid in a cup, the cell is enlarged into the “peanut” shape by the workers.

 Now, in case there are people who can actually follow this description, I’ll add another layer of confusion.
-A cell hanging off the middle of the frame somewhere is usually a supersedure or “emergency” queen cell.
-A cell hanging off the bottom of a frame is usually a swarm cell.
+A cell hanging off the middle (or face) of a comb is usually a supersedure or “emergency” queen cell.
+A cell hanging off the bottom of a comb is usually a swarm cell.
 Remember, though, that usually does not mean always.
 In truth, since they don’t have building codes, they can build either type of cell anywhere they want.

 Supersedure cells are often begun after the eggs are laid.
 The bees, knowing they need to replace the queen, begin feeding royal jelly to a young larva they have selected.
 They build a supersedure cell around this larva (or several larvae) and it hangs down from the face of the comb.
 Swarm cells, however, are built in preparation for swarming and are not intended to replace the queen, but to raise a second queen.
 This way, there will be a queen for the part that swarms and a queen for the part that stays.

 If a colony is in two brood boxes, the swarm cells will almost always be found hanging from the bottom of the upper row of frames between the two boxes.
 When beekeepers hunt for swarm cells they frequently just tip up the upper brood box and examine the bottoms of the exposed frames.